 For the valentine who smokes (or just has clutter)

-One of our favorite design-y ash trays that happens to be an especially spot-on gift for Valentine’s Day.
+One of our favorite design-y ash trays also happens to be an especially spot-on gift for Valentine’s Day.

-For the person who never says ‘no’ to a tub of ice-cream
+For the valentine who never goes a night without ice-cream

 For the valentine you just bought a puppy with